nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 3. Run the command `java -jar {filename}.jar` e.g., `java -jar fitr.jar` (i.e., run the command in the same folder as the jar file).
 4. If you have performed the previous steps correctly, you should see a welcome screen, shown below in Figure 1

-> :bulb: Please resize your window to ensure that the separator lines are not wrapped.
+> :bulb: **Additional information:** Please resize your window to ensure that the separator lines are not wrapped.

 5. Follow the setup process by entering your name, age, height, weight, gender, and your fitness level.
 Note that the height is in metres and weight is in kilograms.
 6. Once done, you are ready to use Fitr.
 You can type `help` to find out what commands are supported in Fitr.